giannis20012001/PICalc/README.md

 # PICalc
-Single and Multithreaded examples in Java
+Simple single and multithreaded examples in Java